FadyFathey/Digitalize/README.md

 # Digitalize

-Digitalize – HTML and CSS Responsive landing page created for [Your Company Name].
+Digitalize – HTML and CSS Responsive landing page created for [Digitalize For Business Solution].

 ## Features